-13.3.1 Consultation undertaken throughout the pre-application phase has informed the approach taken and the information provided in this Chapter.
-A summary of the comments received from the Planning Inspectorate within the Environmental Scoping Opinion (The Planning Inspectorate, 2018) of particular relevance to surface water and flood risk is provided in Table 13.2.
-This also summarises the outcomes of a meeting held with the Environment Agency on 13th December 2018.
+13.3.1 Consultation undertaken throughout the pre-application phase has informed the approach taken and the information provided in this chapter.
+A summary of the comments received from the Planning Inspectorate within the Environmental Scoping Opinion (The Planning Inspectorate, 2018) of particular relevance to surface water and flood risk is provided in Table 13-2.

-Table 13.2 Consultation and Responses
+Table 13-2 Consultation and Responses

-Consultee and Date Response Chapter Section Where Consultation Comment is Addressed The Planning Inspectorate Scoping Opinion (July 2018) The Inspectorate notes that groundwater levels stated within the Scoping Report are derived from existing information from the Boston Biomass plc (note: this facility is operated by Biomass UK No 3 Limited) plant.
+Consultee and Date Response Chapter Section Where Consultation Comment is Addressed The Planning Inspectorate Scoping Opinion, July 2018 The Inspectorate notes that groundwater levels stated within the Scoping Report are derived from existing information from the Boston Biomass plc (note: this facility is operated by Biomass UK No 3 Limited) plant.
 The ES should explain the extent to which this data is relevant to the receiving environment for the Proposed Development.
 The Scoping Report states that the British Geological Survey (BGS) flood risk information indicates that the site is not located within an area with potential ground water flooding.
 To aid the reader the ES should include the BGS groundwater flood risk map.
 The ES should include a ground water risk assessment to assess the potential effects that accidental spills of pollutants may have on the groundwater.
-Furthermore, if de-watering is required during the construction phase of the Proposed Development, the environmental effects of de-watering should be assessed and presented within the ES.
-Chapter 11 Contaminated Land, Land use and Hydrogeology The Planning Inspectorate Scoping Opinion (July 2018) The Applicant proposes to scope out an assessment of significant environmental effects to The Wash Inner WFD water body on the basis that the distance from the Proposed Development and the embedded mitigation measures will avert a likely significant effect.
-However, the Scoping Report does not include sufficient information about the embedded mitigation to enable the Inspectorate to scope this matter out of the ES.
-Therefore, any likely significant environmental effects on The Wash must be assessed in the ES, with appropriate cross reference to the ecological assessment(s) taking into account the nature conservation designations associated with this feature (The Wash Special Protection Area (SPA), SSSI and Ramsar and The Wash and North Norfolk Coast Special Area of Conservation (SAC)).
-Chapter 13 Surface Water, Flood Risk and Drainage Strategy (and Appendix 13.1: WFD Compliance Assessment), Chapter 17 Marine and Coastal Ecology , Chapter 16 Estuarine Processes
+Furthermore, if de-watering is required during the construction phase of the Proposed Development, the environmental effects of dewatering should be assessed and presented within the ES.
+Potential impacts on groundwater levels and quality are addressed in Chapter 11 Contaminated Land, Land use and Hydrogeology The Applicant proposes to scope out an assessment of significant environmental effects to The Wash Inner WFD water body on the basis that the distance from the Proposed Development and the embedded mitigation measures will avert a likely significant effect.
+However, the Scoping Report does not include sufficient information about the Potential impacts on the Wash Inner WFD water body are considered in Appendix 13.1, with supporting assessments provided in Chapter 17 Marine and Coastal Ecology, Chapter 16 Estuarine Processes.